ClimateImpactLab/energy-code-release-2020/2_projection/1_prepare_projection_files/readme.md

 - It uses programs from `2_projection/0_packages_programs_inputs/csvv_generation_stacked.do`.

 #### Run instructions
-- Change the macro "root" to the location of the code release repo on your machine.
 - Note - the program in this code has more functionality than is needed to create the specific csvv files that were used.
 The options that are not needed are hard coded into the functions arguments in this version of the code for code-release.

 #### Code inputs